Games & Quizzes

 One more, but not this. used to refer to additional person or thing of same type as one.
 One more (thing).

 person thought to be guilty of crime or offence.
 People thought to have committed a crime.
-To consider someone is the one guilty of a crime.
+To doubt or lack trust.

 /ˌikˈspirēəns/

 contact with facts or events.
-Things a person has done or that happened to them.
-To gain knowledge by doing things.
+Things a person has done or that happened to them. encounter event or occurrence.